Port and Starboard (orcas): History

 Port and Starboard were first reported near Lüderitz in 2009 and are often sighted travelling off the coast of Gansbaai, Port Elizabeth, Cape Town, and most notably in False Bay.
-Prior to 2015, it was believed that orcas entering into the False Bay area only preyed on marine mammals but reports of the pair hunting copper shark and ocean sunfish soon began.
+Prior to 2015, it was believed that orcas entering into the False Bay area preyed only on marine mammals but reports of the pair hunting copper shark and ocean sunfish soon began.
 However, the duo's most notable prey have been great white sharks.
 The sharks began washing ashore in 2015 with nothing but their livers removed.
 Examination of the carcasses reveal that orcas open the sharks between their pectoral fins in order to remove the fatty livers and likely induce tonic immobility to accomplish this safely.

-Before 2015, False Bay was infamous for its hundreds of great whites but by 2020 sightings were reduced to nearly zero.
-At least seven great whites believed to have been killed by the duo were found in 2017 including one famous female measuring 16 ft named Khaleesi (after the fictional character) that was discovered washed ashore and with her liver removed.
+Before 2015, False Bay was well known for its large population of great white sharks but by 2020 sightings were reduced to nearly zero.
+At least seven great whites believed to have been killed by the duo were found in 2017 including one famous female measuring 16 ft named Khaleesi that was discovered washed ashore and with her liver removed.

+Sometime in 2017, Port and Starboard attempted to kill a female great white shark, but the shark survived.
+The animal was seen with tooth rake marks on its pectoral fin and teeth marks slashed to its side, indicating that one of them attempted to grab it from above and the wounds were inflicted with significant force.

-In August 2019, five deceased great whites were found with their livers removed, and Port and Starboard are believed to be the culprits.
-In addition, deceased copper sharks and broadnose sevengill sharks have been discovered with their livers removed in a similar fashion.
+In August 2019, five deceased great whites were found with their livers removed, believed to have been killed by Port and Starboard.
+Deceased copper sharks and broadnose sevengill sharks have been discovered with their livers removed in a similar fashion.
 This is the first time orcas have been documented using this precision feeding technique in this region.

-Starboard was first filmed killing a great white in May 2022 around Mossel Bay, alongside 4 other orcas – this was the first time ever this predation has been filmed.
-After the attack, white sharks in the area fled for at least 7 weeks.
+Starboard was first filmed via drone killing a great white in May 2022 around Mossel Bay, alongside four other orcas – this was the first time ever this predation has been filmed.
+After the attack, white sharks in the area fled for at least seven weeks.

-On the 24th February, 2023, at least 17 sevengill sharks were attacked and killed off the coast of Pearly Beach by the two orcas.
-All of their livers had been precisely removed and consumed, in the same manner as their previous attacks on sharks.
+On the 24 February 2023, at least seventeen sevengill sharks were attacked and killed off the coast of Pearly Beach by Port and Starboard in a single day.
+All of their livers had been precisely removed and consumed in the same manner as their previous attacks on sharks.

+In June 2023, Starboard was observed killing a great white shark in Mossel Bay, in the first ever recorded instance of an orca attacking a great white shark alone.